 - Kill switch and permanent kill switch

-- Choose between IKEv2, OpenVPN, and WireGuard VPN protocols
+- Choose between the OpenVPN, WireGuard, and Stealth VPN protocols

 - Smart protocol